masc-ucsc/docs/docs/pyrope/02-basics.md

 the first token after newline is enough to decide the end of statement.

-By looking at the first character after a new line, it is possible to know if the rest of the line belongs to the previous statement or it is a new statement.
+By looking at the first character after a new line and the last one the previous line, it is possible to know if the rest of the line belongs to the previous statement or it is a new statement.

 If the line starts with an alphanumeric (`[a-z0-9]` that excludes operators like `or`, `and`) value or an open parenthesis (`(`), the rest of the line